 This is the best “because of my podcast” story, ever!

 As the FBIAA’s Distinguished Service Honoree for 2021 (I like how that sounds), I invite you to donate to the Memorial College Fund and the Membership Assistance Fund and provide financial support to the children and spouses of fallen Agents, and those struck by unforeseen tragedy.
-There’s a link in your podcast app’s description of this special announcement to the FBIAA Ways you can donate page.
 I hope you’ll give whatever you can afford to this worthy cause.

 This year, we commemorate the 20th anniversary and pay tribute to the victims of the September 11, 2001 attacks.
 The FBIAA Charities need your assistance more than ever.
 Currently, the FBIAA Memorial College Fund supports over 50 children, 20 of them children of Agents who passed due to the attacks.